tsipkens/cmap/README.md

 More information is available at https://matplotlib.org/cmocean/.
 Released under a [MIT license](https://opensource.org/licenses/MIT).
 The colormaps are associated with: Kristen M. Thyng, Chad A. Greene, Robert D. Hetland, Heather M. Zimmerle, and Steven F. DiMarco.
 True colors of oceanography: Guidelines for effective and accurate colormap selection.
 Oceanography, September 2016. http://dx.doi.org/10.5670/oceanog.2016.66.

-### colorbrewer2
+### colorbrewer

 Colormaps by Cynthia Brewer and Mark Harrower.
 More information available at http://colorbrewer2.org/.
 Released under an [Apache License](https://www.apache.org/licenses/LICENSE-2.0.txt).
+For diverging colormaps, the order of colors was made consistent with the the colormap names.
+For sequential colormaps, orders were adjusted such that darkest colors appear first.
+Original colormaps can be restored by using MATLAB's built-in `flipud(...)` function of the altered colormaps.

 ### cmasher